KelvinKinas/KelvinKinas/README.md

-- ✌  Olá, me chamo KelvinKinas.
+- ✌  Hello, I'm Kelvin
-- 😎 Me interesso por programação e manutenção de computadores.
+- 😎 I like pragram and play games
-- 🤗 No momento estou me dedicando a ambos citados acima.
+- 🤗 I'm making this because the school